xeeeleee/crafting-interactions-project-template/README.md

 > Running a project locally means starting a server on your computer and _serving_ the website to yourself so you can see what you're doing during development.

 ### Installing project dependencies and starting the server

+**0. Change Directories in the Terminal.** We need to point the Terminal at your project.
+To do this type `cd ` and then drag-drop your entire project folder (not just the public folder) into the Terminal and you'll see the path to your project auto-populate in the window.
+Hit enter.

-**1. Install your project's dependencies.** I'll talk more about dependencies in a bit but for now know that this project depends on some 3rd party libraries to work and we need to install them into your project.
-Run `npm install` from the **Terminal** and everything should install fine.
+**1. Install your project's dependencies.** I'll talk more about dependencies in a bit but for now know that this project depends on some 3rd party libraries to work and we need to have our package managers install them before we can do anything.
+Run `npm install` from the **Terminal**.

 When the installation is complete you'll have two new folders in your project: `/node_modules` and `public/bower_components`.

 **2. Starting the server and previewing your site locally** Run `npm start` from the **Terminal**.
 Test it by visiting [http://localhost:3000](http://localhost:3000).

+**3. Making changes**
+Edit any file in `public` and refresh the page to see the updates.

+---

+## Getting the project on the web

+> Next you're going to create an app on [heroku](https://www.heroku.com/) and connect your github repo to it so your website gets updated when you push new code.

 ### Connecting your app to heroku
-1. Create an account at [heroku.com](https://www.heroku.com/)
-2. Create a new app at [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps).
+1. Create a new app at [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps).
 Your app url will be `your-project-name.herokuapp.com`.
 3. Go to your app's **Deploy** tab and connect the app to your GitHub repo on Heroku.
 4. Enable automatic deploys from GitHub from the 'master' branch.
 Now, everytime you push new updates to `master`, heroku will pick-up the change and deploy the updates to your website.